Doreen

 The pork cutlet fried rice was nice!
 They should change their plates to bigger ones, though, because it’s difficult to cut the pork cutlet without spilling the rice.
 We added a sunny-side-up egg, which came in a set with a drink.

 C.K.
-Yeo
+Tan

 So far, this is one of the best and most wallet-friendly Egg Fried Rice options around.
 The Plain, Tom Yum, or Mala flavors are also good.
 My suggestion is to stick to the Pork Chop; skip the chicken chop, crab meat, and ebiko.
 Luncheon meat is definitely a no-no. You can add a sunny-side-up egg and a drink.
 Service-wise, there is definitely room for improvement.
 I recently used a complimentary sunny-side-up add-on, but it wasn't served, even though it wasn't very crowded.
-They have a numbering call system, but the staff prefers to shout the numbers out, I'm unsure why.
+They have a numbering call system, but the staff prefers to shout the numbers out; I'm unsure why.